-Seeking to understand the impact of the biology of breast cancer subtypes on response to treatment.
+- Seeking to understand how different breast cancer subtypes respond to treatment.

 Breast cancer is widely recognized as a collection of diseases comprised of different subtypes.
 Scientists are now discovering that the major subtypes of breast cancer can be further sub-classified, and this information will ultimately lead to better treatments.